PayCape

 • Interest: The cost charged by the lender for borrowing money.

 Over time, the amount applied toward the principal increases, while the interest portion decreases, until the loan is fully paid.
+To help with better understanding, I’ll integrate examples of amortization in everyday life, such as mortgages and business loans.

 Amortization in Accounting